hepcdn/nginx-webdav/README.md

 docker pull ghcr.io/hepcdn/nginx-webdav:latest
 ```
 The image expects the main data directory to be bind-mounted at `/var/www/webdav`.
-You will likely also want to bind-mount `/etc/grid-security/` or some subset of it.
+You will need to bind-mount `/etc/grid-security/` or some subset of it as well, to
+provide the GRID certificate trust network.

 The container is configurable via several environment variables:
 - `SERVER_NAME` (default: `localhost`)